Ford Mondeo hatchback - MPG, running costs & CO2

 The Ford Mondeo Hybrid (reviewed separately) represents an alternative to diesel, particularly aimed at company-car drivers.
 As it’s a hybrid, it uses a 2.0-litre petrol engine paired with an electric motor and is capable of up to 50.4mpg, which we were able to get close to with an average of 46mpg in our test.
 Its CO2 emissions of 127g/km are the lowest in the range and qualify for lower Benefit-in-Kind (BiK) ratings than the diesels.
 It isn't clean enough for the London Congestion Charge exemption, however, unlike some rivals that have CO2 emissions below 75g/km.

 On the whole, the Mondeo's fuel economy is competitive with rivals' – especially with a manual gearbox fitted.
-All Mondeos cost the standard rate each year to tax after the first year's CO2-weighted payment (except for hybrid models, which get a slightly discounted payment), but it's possible to tip over the £40,000 threshold if you tick every box on a high-end Vignale estate, in which case you'd pay an extra surcharge in years two to six.
+All Mondeos cost the standard rate each year to tax after the first year's CO2-weighted payment (except for hybrid models, which get a slightly discounted payment).
+However, it's possible to tip over the £40,000 threshold if you tick every box on a high-end Vignale estate, in which case you'd pay an extra surcharge in years two to six.

-The Ford Mondeo insurance ratings range from group 17 for the entry-level diesel model to 29 for the automatic-gearbox 2.0-litre EcoBoost Vignale.
+The Ford Mondeo insurance ratings range from group 17 for the entry-level diesel model to 29 for the automatic-gearbox 2.0-litre turbocharged EcoBoost Vignale.

 The Mondeo gets the same three-year/60,000-mile cover as every other new Ford, which is disappointing considering the Kia Stinger comes with a seven-year warranty.
 It can be extended to four years for around £200 or to a maximum of five years for £350.